Financial stability, macro-prudential and resolution

 - Understand the expected changes to be introduced by the Crisis Management Deposit Insurance (CMDI) review in the EU Bank Resolution legal framework.

-This programme is designed for intermediate profiles in EU institutions, the three ESAs, ministries of finance, and central banks with at least 2 years of experience in bank resolution topics.
-For those without this minimum exposure, we recommend starting with our Introduction to Bank Resolution online course, scheduled for 29 April – 12 June 2025.
+For those without this minimum exposure, we recommend starting with our Introduction to Bank Resolution online course, scheduled for 13 April – 15 May 2026.
 The programme also welcomes emerging scholars in financial topics and private sector practitioners, including representatives from trade associations, journalists, law firms, consultancies, banks, and investment funds.

 09:30 – 10:30 Session 0 – Presentation of the School and outline of the course, followed by an ice-breaking activity and a Tour de Table